Turning 50 soon or already in your 50s?

 I also think this is more got to do with physical (injuries that you may have) and chronic illnesses.
 Not so on the age factor side.
 Consult with your doctor about what is the best and safe exercise to do at home.
 There is always a possibility for exercise for everyone.

 Just remember, it is never too late to start working out.

-Age is just another number and as long we are still breathing, our heart and mind are equally important.
+Age is just another number and as long we are still breathing, our hearts and mind are equally important.

-So there you have it, folks, good to know that exercise is one of the best things that you can do at home, even in our later years.
+So there you have it, folks, good to know that exercise is one of the best things that you can do at home, even in your later years.

 No harm in trying soon.

 Do leave me a comment below if you have and I will speed back within 24 hours.